IBM/zoau-node/README.md

 ## Contributing

-See the zoau-node [CONTRIBUTING.md file](CONTRIBUTING.md) for details.
+See the zoau [CONTRIBUTING.md file](CONTRIBUTING.md) for details.

 ## Legalities

-zoau-node is available under the Apache 2.0 license.
+The zoau Node.js module is available under the Apache 2.0 license.
 See the [LICENSE file](LICENSE) file for details

 ### Copyright

 ```
 Licensed Materials - Property of IBM
-zoau-node
+zoau
 (C) Copyright IBM Corp.
 2020.
 All Rights Reserved.
 US Government Users Restricted Rights - Use, duplication
 or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.